 O2E Brands - Director, Business Solutions & Delivery

 Theresa is a woman who leads from the heart, whether you connect for a moment at a bus stop or you’ve known her for 10 years - you feel valued, seen, connected.
 Her legacy statement sums up who she is - “I am light on my feet as I travel through life with my playful, caring and thoughtful spirit.
 I am a good friend, I work hard and have a no quit attitude when it comes to the people I love and commitments I make.
 I am present, connected and positive.”
 Despite being a busy executive, she is at any given moment mentoring 6+ people to achieve their goals, career pathing and balance.
 She is a founding member of Brands for Better, a community focused group of executives bringing together Vancouver's top brands, influencers, innovators and philanthropists to focus on the city’s most pressing needs, social or environmental.
 Theresa inspires through her true connections to people and community.

-Ontario Public Service - Authentic Leader Award
+Ontario Public Service - Director, Youth Strategies

-Carmen A. Vetian Professional Corporation - Partner/Owner
+Carmen A. Vetian Professional Corporation - Partner and Owner